-Every year, we award up to six new Edwards Memorial Scholarships of $3,000 per year that are renewable for up to three additional years.
+Every year, we award up to three new Edwards Memorial Scholarships of $3,000 per year that are renewable for up to three additional years.
 This scholarship program honors the memory of P.D.
 Edwards, chair of the department from 1951 to 1962.

 To be considered for the Edwards Scholarship, you will need to have applied for admission to the university, declared a major within our department, and completed the following application procedures by March 1 of your senior year in high school.

 - Have completed MATH 165 (Calculus I) before leaving high school.

 - Have high school mathematics grades of B or above (with a majority of the grades being A’s) and have an overall high school grade point average of at least 3.5.

 - Complete the application form (PDF).